 The Ursids can only be observed from locations in the Northern Hemisphere.

 When to View the Ursids

-The best time to view the Ursids between midnight (0:00) and before dusk.
+The best time to view the Ursids between midnight (0:00) and before dawn.

 Location in the SkyThe Ursids meteor shower is not visible at this time of year.
 The best date is around Dec 23, 2016, table below is for that date: